p0lm/imagedocs/mirror/pixelformats.md

 > Changes:
 > - Title
 > - Formatting
-> - Link to first part

 This is the second part of a discussion of the pixel formats supported by Windows Media Photo.
-I definitely recommend you read Part 1 ([below][#unsigned-integers]) first.
+I definitely recommend you read Part 1 ([below][#part-1-unsigned-integers]) first.
 It will provide some important background information that will help with the understanding of Part 2.

 ### The Mess We’re in Today